You are using an outdated browser. Please upgrade your browser to improve your experience.

 Range & Habitat:

-Inhabiting sandy flats, muddy areas, mangroves and continental shelves offshore, black-spotted whiptail rays exist in the _
+Inhabiting sandy flats, muddy areas, mangroves and continental shelves offshore, black-spotted whiptail rays exist in the Indo-west Pacific.

 Details:

 Black-spotted whiptail rays are light grayish-brown on top, densely covered in dark spots surrounded with a ring of white.
-Their underside is entirely white in color.
-These rays are flat and disc shaped with a very long whip-like tail.
+Their spotted pattern provides excellent camouflage against the sandy ocean floor.
+These rays are flat and disc-shaped, with an extremely long, whip-like tail that lacks a venomous barb.
+Unlike some other rays, their tail does not contain a venomous spine.